SmidgeonE/MagBoop/thunderstore package/README.md

 # Changelog

+1.4.0 - Added new Third Law thing, where the weapon moves when you boop it.
+Of course it can be disabled in the config, at the bottom under "Third Law"

 1.3.2 - Removed double feed probability modifiers when the mag is half in.
 The code I wrote for it was awful and no one will notice that it's gone anyway :)

 1.3.1 - New icon thanks to Østrem!